cpcwood/home-server/README.md

 The file [tasks-docker.txt](tasks-docker.txt) contains the commands required to build the containers for the application.

-Note: Make sure to replace ```cpcwood``` with your dockerhub username and ensure mounted paths are correct.
+Note: Make sure to replace ```cpcwood``` with your dockerhub username and ensure mounted paths are correct for your machine.

 #### Deploy